devoyster/FasterTests/README.md

 FasterTests is a console unit tests runner which can execute your regular tests in parallel to run them faster.
 And you won't need to change your existing test code for that.

-You can install FasterTests from NuGet:
+You can [download FasterTests from GitHub](./releases) or install it from NuGet:

 ```
 Install-Package FasterTests